Miriam Margolyes: Political views

 The Campaign Against Antisemitism described these comments as "repugnant" and "anti-Jewish venom".
 It said it would write to the Honours Forfeiture Committee and the British Academy of Film and Television Arts and urge them to revoke her honours.
 Jewish author and activist Andrew Feinstein said Margolyes is "a Jew who believes that ‘Never Again' applies to all humanity and speaks up about the reality that Israel does not represent us.
 She speaks truth to power in the best Jewish tradition".
 Margolyes said "I'm not antisemitic, I'm anti-killing children.
 I am criticising the Israeli government.
 But I am also criticising the Jewish people in the UK, the community that I belong to, which is not coming out in support of me.
 I just want people not to kill each other".

+In June 2025 Margolyes again endorsed a JCA campaign over Palestinians facing starvation calling on the Australian Government to sanction Israel.